semver/semver/semver.md

 and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

-1. A pre-release version MAY be denoted by appending either a hyphen or a tilda and then a series of dot separated identifiers immediately following the patch version.
+1. A pre-release version MAY be denoted by appending either a hyphen or a tilde and then a series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics [0-9A-Za-z].
 Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading